lalbornoz/PuTTie/FySTY/README.md

    Do you fancy yourself better than others?
 Or is your excuse “I'm a benevolent dictator!” you pathetic Linus Torvalds clone?
    Sod off you time-wasting parasite!
 Go do something else that isn't programming!
 3. **What of ExtraPuTTY[[17](#r17)], KiTTY[[13](#r13)], Nutty[[16](#r16)], mintty[[7](#r7)], PuTTYTray[[11](#r11)], the covidimus patch[[14](#r14)], and transputty[[15](#r15)]?**
-   All of those are either dead or in a questionable state -- are they all wrong?
+   All of those are either dead or in a questionable state -- and yet: are they all wrong?
 Dualism much?
 4. **Ultimately**: all of this entails **maintenance cost** & shows **lack of concern for end users** -- *who happen to be the only reason your project is of any relevance to anyone whatsoever!*
    A complete waste of time, and above all: **net loss for everyone!** It's *vastly* preferable to have {code,features} that work{s,} *at all* as opposed to *nowt*, especially in the face of academic balderdash nonsense “design concerns”[[9](#r9)] that don't relate to the real world in any tangible way.